Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 cd ..
 sudo ./chronup.sh
 ```
-The build environment includes a pgadmin container that you can use to examine the postgresql db running on the postgresql container.

 Your infrastructure should be up and running about 2 minutes after the chronup.sh is run.